-The chapter also proposes the following reform options, which would need to be tailored to each country's circumstances and embedded in a broader agenda that internalizes tax administration capacity, reform sequencing and political economy constraints:
+The paper also proposes the following reform options, which would need to be tailored to each country's circumstances and embedded in a broader agenda that internalizes tax administration capacity, reform sequencing, and political economy constraints:

 - Evidence for LA7 countries shows that better PIT design could bring significant gains in collection and equity.
-In fact, the analysis shows that changes in PIT design would leave largely unaffected the after-tax income of low- and middle-income individuals, since the analyzed policy exercises focus on simplifying the system by eliminating deductions, which disproportionally benefit richer households.
-Potential adverse growth impacts could be mitigated by providing well-targeted incentives to labor force participation of low-wage earners through an earned income tax credit (EITC)-which could help reduce the gender gap if properly designed.
+In fact, the analysis shows that changes in key PIT parameters would leave largely unaffected the after-tax income of low- and middle-income individuals, since the analyzed policy exercises focus on simplifying the system by eliminating deductions, which disproportionally benefit richer households.
+Potentially adverse growth impacts could be mitigated by providing well-targeted incentives to labor force participation of low-wage earners through an earned income tax credit (EITC)-which could help reduce the gender gap if properly designed.
 Such EITC, financed out of PIT collection gains, could also provide incentives for labor formalization by compensating social security contributions, which almost entirely explain the labor "costs" or tax wedge of the average worker among LA7 countries.
-Increasing the tax burden on certain non-labor income sources (e.g., capital gains) would also raise PIT revenue and improve equity, without affecting labor force participation decisions. - Corporate taxation should be assessed carefully in the region since the significant reliance on the CIT have hampered investment and growth.
+Increasing the tax burden on certain non-labor income sources (e.g., capital gains) would also raise PIT revenue and improve equity, without affecting labor force participation decisions. - Corporate taxation should be assessed carefully in the region since the significant reliance on the CIT has likely hampered investment and growth.
 Reforms would need to focus on broadening the base by streamlining tax benefits and deductions for horizontal equity and to help prevent further base erosion-such as limitations on interest deductibility and transfer pricing regulations-but keeping incentives that directly reduce the cost of investment, such as accelerated depreciation and investment expensing, to the extent these are allocated uniformly and on rules-based manner to all investors.
-Simultaneously, corporate statutory rates would need to be aligned with those observed in other regions-when assessed to be relatively high-to attract investment and alleviate profit shifting, while evaluating the country-specific implications of ongoing global corporate tax reforms.
-Taxation of rents associated with natural resources could be tackled by designing special fiscal regimes as relevant. - The VAT, LAC's main source of revenue, could be improved by tackling reduced rates and exemptions to make it a simpler and more efficient tax revenue source, particularly in countries with relatively high statutory rates.
-While informality and inequality remain key obstacles to broaden the tax base, the design of targeted transfers to compensate vulnerable households that encourage the use of electronic payment
+Simultaneously, corporate statutory rates would need to be aligned with those observed in other regions-when assessed to be relatively high-to attract investment and alleviate profit shifting, while evaluating the country-specific implications of ongoing global corporate tax reforms.3 Taxation of rents associated with natural resources could be tackled by designing special fiscal regimes as relevant. - The VAT, LAC's main source of revenue, could be improved by tackling reduced rates and exemptions to make it a simpler and more efficient tax revenue source, particularly in countries with relatively high statutory rates.
+While informality and inequality remain key obstacles to broaden the tax base, the design of targeted transfers to compensate vulnerable households that encourage the use of electronic payment methods (e.g., social card program in Uruguay), could help ease these challenges by fostering formalization.
+While estimates of additional revenue from levying the VAT on the digital economy appear modest, taxing this sector as others in the economy is critical to avoid tax base erosion. - Other untapped revenue sources should be considered more forcefully, including the taxation of immovable property, inheritance taxes, and environmental taxes.

-4Final agreement on key parameters of ongoing BEPS OECD/G20 global corporate tax reform efforts has been reached in October 2021, but implementation details are still pending, leaving a precise assessment of the region's overall impact still tentative.
+3Final agreement on key parameters of ongoing BEPS OECD/G20 global corporate tax reform efforts has been reached in October 2021, but implementation details are still pending, leaving a precise assessment of the region's overall impact still tentative.
 However, such impact will likely depend on the extent of global adoption of reforms and country-specific circumstances-such as the level of statutory corporate tax rates.